swcarpentry/matlab-novice-inflammation/_episodes/01-intro.md

 >
 > There are many small differences between Octave and MATLAB.
 One
 > difference is that
-> the path is *not* used by Octave to search for the file given in the
+> the path is *not* used by Octave to search for the file given as the
-> the `csvread` command parameter.
+> the argument to the `csvread` command.
 If you are using Octave you will need
 > to specify an absolute or relative path to inflammation-01.csv.
 {: .callout}